sendinblue/APIv3-java-library/docs/ListsApi.md

 ListsApi apiInstance = new ListsApi();
 Long listId = 789L; // Long | Id of the list
-RemoveContactFromList contactEmails = new RemoveContactFromList(); // RemoveContactFromList | Emails adresses of the contact try {
+RemoveContactFromList contactEmails = new RemoveContactFromList(); // RemoveContactFromList | Emails addresses OR IDs of the contacts try {
     PostContactInfo result = apiInstance.removeContactFromList(listId, contactEmails);
     System.out.println(result);